PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 ---

-## Factor Variables
+## 3 - Factor Variables
 > A "factor" is a vector whose elements can take on one of a specific set of values, called levels (categories).

 Factor variables are special variables that R uses to deal with categorical variables.
 A factor can also contain ordinal variables.

 For example, "Sex" will usually take on only the values "M" or "F," whereas "Name" will generally have lots of possibilities.
 The set of values that the elements of a factor can take are called its **levels**.
 If you want to add a new level to a factor, you can do that, but you can't just change elements to have new values that aren't already levels [2]

-### Binary Encoding
+### 3.1 - Binary Encoding for Penguins
 If we only have two levels for a factor, we can encode a variable with an appropriate name (i.e. `is_x` or `has_`) which takes 0 if the condition (or the feature is not present) is not statisfied, else 1,  and use it to fit a model.

-### Introductory example for Penguins
 How can we translate factors, usually strings, into numerical values to inculde them into our model?
 ```r
 # Check type